regexpr/polyglot-db/README.md

 * -r, --reduceImport just a certain amount of lines of each input JSON.
 Example:
 <pre>java -jar PolyG-DBP-0.1.jar q1 -r 300</pre>

- # Available Queries for Yelp Dataset for both Data bases:
+ # Available Queries for Yelp Dataset for both Databases:
- * q1: Output me all business names and ids a <specific user> rated with minumum of <stars>
+* q1:	Output all business names and ids a <specific user> rated with minumum of <stars>
 * q2:	Output the average stars of all businesses
+* q3:	Output the average stars of all businesses that grouped by category
+* q4:	Output the average stars of all businesses grouped by category descending order
+* q5:	Output all businesses that are in the category Cannabis Tours and return the average of all stars grouped by all the categories that they are in
+* q6:	Output all businesses that were reviewed more than 700 times
+* q7:	The same query as above, but this time we count the reviews in the reviews collection
+* qa:	Run all queries above.